 The basic principles of sourdough making.

-Essentially sourdough is made with flour and water, rich in bacteria and yeast, either added or naturally occurring from the environment, that is used to make sourdough bread.
+Essentially sourdough starter is a mixture of flour and water, rich in bacteria and yeast, either added or naturally occurring from the environment, that is used to make sourdough bread.
 Most bread cultures are used to control the indigenous bacteria naturally present in the flour, which might produce unwanted characteristics such as excessive sourness or a spoiled taste.
-Adding the cultures will ensure a uniform and a more complex flavour development with minimal batch-to-batch variations.
+Adding the cultures will ensure a uniform and more complex flavour development with minimal batch-to-batch variations.

 The variety of flour used influences the characteristics of the sourdough and it is possible to make sourdough with wheat, rye and other types or mixtures of flours.
 Other important parameters influencing the attributes of the cultures are time and temperature during the processing.
-Additionally, it is possible to produce sourdough adding sugar and salt, which also will influence the result.
+Additionally, it is possible to produce sourdough adding milk, oil, sugar and salt, which also will influence the result.

 Most commercial bakeries start off with a fresh batch of water, flour and culture each time, so as to ensure no cross-contamination and completely consistent results from bread to bread, day-to-day.
 At home, you may want to follow the directions below and keep your sourdough going for as long as you choose.

 Wild fermentation is a different thing altogether.
 That is when you mix flour and water together and then let it sit for several days and wait for wild yeasts and bacteria to develop.
 These microorganisms were either already in the flour, or in the air in your environment.
-While this does work, as you can imagine this is a bit hit and miss.
+While this does work, as you can imagine this is not within your control.
 If it works, that’s great.
 If not, you will get something that does not look or smell great and you will have to throw it all away and start again.
 I have done a few fantastic wild ferments and had one very smelly disaster.

 There are two basic steps in making sourdough bread.